illinoistech-itm/jhajek/itmo-444-544/week-09/lab.md

 This will contain the same content as last week's assignment.
 In addition you will add the following

-* Code to install nodejs 18, nginx, and npm
+* Code to install nodejs 18, expressJS, and npm
   * [NPM apt install instructions](https://github.com/nodesource/distributions#nodejs "GitHUb apt install instructions")
 * Code to install via NPM Multer-S3
   * [https://www.npmjs.com/package/multer-s3](https://www.npmjs.com/package/multer-s3 "npm page for multer-s3")